-In our theory of change, Worktree facilitates face-to-face meetings between young people and diverse workers in carousels of short conversations about work; this raises young people’s career awareness, aspirations, communication skills and confidence, which helps them to find and hold jobs they do well and enjoy; the long-term impact is reduced unemployment and under-employment, with both personal and social benefits.
+Pre pandemic Worktree facilitated face-to-face meetings between young people and diverse workers in carousels of short conversations about work; this raised young people’s career awareness, aspirations, communication skills and confidence, which helped them to find and hold jobs they could do well and enjoy; the long-term impact was reduced unemployment and under-employment, with both personal and social benefits.

 While interested in securing soon a quality external evaluation, Worktree currently focuses on delivering WorkOut sessions and measuring the following: